Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 [Grange Road, Cambridge, CB3 9AN](https://maps.app.goo.gl/wXdkTEoCCxRHgeFT9)

-Check-in after 13.00 and check-out before 9.30 am
+Check in after 13.00 and check out before 9.30 am

-Check-in location is the main reception desk located in the Grange Road Porter’s Lodge – this is manned 24 hours
+Check in location is the main reception desk located in the Grange Road Porter’s Lodge which is manned 24 hours a day.

-Breakfast is served on the main site in the Garden restaurant - full English and other options between 7.30 and 9.00am
+Breakfast is served in the Garden restaurant between 7.30 and 9.00 am.

 _Bus_